 Dr Russell Sandberg is a Senior Lecturer in Law at Cardiff University where he researches at the Centre for Law and Religion.
 In 2005, he graduated from Cardiff Law School with First Class Honours and in 2010 he successfully defended his doctoral thesis at Cardiff examining the relationship between religion, law and society.

 He is the author or co-author of over 40 articles and book chapters addressed to legal, sociological and general readerships.
+He is the European representative on the editorial board of the Routledge Law and Religion book series.
 He was a specialist Contributing Editor for Jowitt’s Dictionary of English Law (Sweet & Maxwell 2010).
 His recent research has included an empirical study into the operation of religious tribunals in Britain, funded by the AHRC / ESRC Religion and Society programme.

-Russell is currently writing a monograph on 'Religion, Law and Society' for Cambridge University Press and is editing a book of essays on 'Religion and Legal Pluralism' for Ashgate Publishing.
+Russell is currently writing a textbook on English Legal History for Cambridge University Press and is editing a book of essays on 'Religion and Legal Pluralism' for Ashgate Publishing.